tomhoper/dygiepp/dw-experiments/2020-09-05/README.md

 | arg_class_precision  |          0.6142 |       0.5856 |
 | arg_class_recall     |          0.4304 |       0.5968 |
 | arg_class_f1         |          0.5061 |       0.5911 |

+## Scripts

+Details of what's going on in the scripts.

+### Ordered

+- `01_collate.py`: Split into train / dev / test and collate.
+- `02_check_folds.py`: The results are so good, I wanted to double-check that the folds are disjoint.
+- `03_collect_results.py`: Make a table.
+  - Outputs: `results/summary.tsv`, `results/summary.md` (shown above).
+- `05_double_check.py`: Double-check the metrics I report.
+There are a few wrinkles here:
+  - 4or ACE, a token can only trigger a single event.
+This isn't the case for our data.
+  - For ACE eveluation, an argument is correct if the span, event type, and argument type are correct.
+Since there's only one event type, this is kind of easy as an evaluation for the COVID data.
+  - For ACE, there can be multiple arguments of the same type; for us, a given trigger always has two arguments, with a single argument of each type.
+  - Based on these differences, it makes sense to further "decode" the COVID event predictions to match the COVID data format.
+I'll do that decoding.
+- `05_decode_predictions.py`: Decode into COVID event format.
+  - Outputs: `results/predictions/events-pubmedbert/decoded`.
+- `06_convert_to_tsv.py`: Convert gold data and predictions to `.tsv`.
+The output goes to `results/predictions/covid-event-pubmedbert/tsv` Each line has:
+  - Document ID.
+  - Sentence.
+  - arg0
+  - trig
+  - arg1
+  - (arg0, trig, arg1)_logit (predicted only).
+  - (arg0, trig, arg1)_softmax (predictions only.)
+- `08_metrics_exact_match.py`: Compute exact match metrics.
+Model only gets credit for an event if it correctly predicts trig, arg0, and arg1 exactly.
+  - Outputs: `results/summary-exact-match`

+### Library-ish

+- `train.sh`: Run training.
+  - Outputs: `models`
+- `evaluate.sh`: Run test set evaluation.
+  - Outputs: `results/metrics`
+- `predict.sh`: Make predictions using PubMedBERT, which does better.
+  - Outputs: `results/predictions/covid-event-pubmedbert/collated`
+- `decode.py`: Decode predictions so that they match the format for our data rather than the ACE data.

+## Annotation notes from Tom

+- Ignore relations between two `ENTITY`'s and only look at relations between a `TRIGGER` and an `ENTITY`.
+- Here's the way to generate SciERC events from these annotations:
+  - for every TRIGGER entity t,
+    - for every  TRIGGER_ARG0 relation outgoing from t to entity e0,
+      - for every  TRIGGER_ARG1 relation outgoing from t to entity e1 ,
+        - create “event” e <- [e0, t, e1]